 4. Insulation Standard

-Building Regulations set minimum energy performance standards, but many homeowners — particularly those improving a BER rating ahead of sale or rental — choose to go beyond the minimum.
+Building Regulations set minimum energy performance standards, but many homeowners, particularly those improving a BER rating ahead of sale or rental, choose to go beyond the minimum.
 Upgrading to Passivhaus-adjacent insulation levels or installing mechanical heat recovery ventilation (MHRV) will increase costs but deliver better energy performance and comfort year-round.

 5. Access and Location Within Dublin

-Working in tight urban areas — particularly on Victorian and Edwardian terraces in south Dublin — adds cost.
+Working in tight urban areas, particularly on Victorian and Edwardian terraces in south Dublin adds cost.
 Scaffold over a public footpath, skip permits from Dublin City Council, restricted crane access, and parking limitations for contractors all affect the final price.
 This is rarely factored into ballpark estimates but can add €2,000 to €5,000 on a complex inner-city project.

-📊 Data Point: According to the Society of Chartered Surveyors Ireland (SCSI) House Extension and Conversion Report, attic conversions deliver an average return of 12–15% on property value in Dublin — typically one of the highest ROI home improvements available.
+📊 Data Point: According to the Society of Chartered Surveyors Ireland (SCSI) House Extension and Conversion Report, attic conversions deliver an average return of 12–15% on property value in Dublin, typically one of the highest ROI home improvements available.

-Dormer conversions that add a new structure to the rear of the roof usually qualify for exempted development on the rear elevation only, subject to a maximum area of 40m² and compliance with setback conditions.
-A dormer to the front elevation almost always requires planning permission.
+Rear of the property usually qualify as exempted development, subject to a maximum area of 40m² and compliance with setback conditions.
+A rear dormer on a standard Dublin semi-detached typically proceeds without planning.
+A dormer to the front elevation almost always requires full planning permission, adding the €1,500 to €4,000 cost above.

-Hip-to-gable and mansard conversions involve material alterations to the roof structure and typically require full planning permission from your local authority — Dublin City Council, South Dublin County Council, Dún Laoghaire-Rathdown County Council, or Fingal, depending on your location.
+Involve material alterations to the roof structure and require full planning permission from your local authority, whether that is Dublin City Council, South Dublin County Council, Dún Laoghaire-Rathdown, or Fingal.
+Factor this cost into your budget from the outset.

 ⚠️ Important: Even where planning permission is not required, a Commencement Notice must be submitted to your local Building Control Authority before works begin on most attic conversions.
-Your contractor should handle this as a matter of course — if they do not, ask why.
+Your contractor should handle this as a matter of course if they do not, ask why.

-Attic Conversion vs Other Home Extension Options
+Attic Conversion vs Extension Costs in Ireland

 An attic conversion is not always the right solution.
 Here is how it compares to other popular ways to add space in a Dublin home.